Trismegiste/Yuurei/README.md

 ## What is the meaning of Yuurei ?
 In fact this lib was part of [DokudokiBundle][*4] and I wanted to keep the best from this Bundle in a standalone library.
-So I kept a japanese name for this.
-Yuurei means ghost or spirit because in the original bundle, this mapping system was named "Invocation".
+So I kept a japanese name for this. 幽霊 means ghost or spirit because in the original bundle, this mapping system was named "Invocation".

 [*1]: https://github.com/doctrine/doctrine2/blob/master/lib/Doctrine/ORM/UnitOfWork.php#L2446